NivasDonthireddy/angular-webpack-micro-frontends/Readme.md

 declare module "remote-app/FlightsModule";
 ```

-(To Demonstrate how to Consume a Component from Angular)
+## (Steps to to expose & consume a Standalone Component in Angular)

 8. Create a standalone component in remote-app using angular-cli
 ```